Gerald-li/BioSensor_design-workflow/README.md

 # BioSensor_design workflow
-This is a manual for BioSensor_design workflow script and an example
+This is a manual for BioSensor_design workflow script and an example.
 ## Three steps for BioSensor_design workflow：
 Before the first step, we need to carry out simple pre-processing of protein and have a detailed understanding of the protein.
 These works are very important for researchers to understand their own biosensor system and successful design